What is HL7 and what is its relation to FHIR®?

 Practitioner |

-And lastly, there are connecting resources that serve to connect two separate resources in order to clarify the relationship between them when cases are more complex.
+And lastly, there are connecting resources that serve to connect two separate resources to clarify the relationship between them when cases are more complex.
 In the first case, it connects the doctor to the institutions they work for.

 In the second it provides an overview of the encounter between the doctor and the patient.
 Here is an example to give you an idea of the format: